The Americans with Disabilities Act (ADA)

 - Contact web services once your event is over to have your event name removed from the pull-down list, or state the end date on the web request form.

-Please be aware that it is the responsibility of the event planner to track and fulfill the requests received - it is not the responsibility of the ADA Compliance Officer.
-Bill Collins currently serves as the ADA Compliance Officer and can assist with the proper planning of your event.
-He can be reached at 617-287-6587 or email@example.com.
-As stated, he can assist with your planning, however if someone is in need of an accommodation (large print program, deaf interpreter, gluten-free meal, etc) it is the event planner's responsibility to arrange and pay for those requests.
-Please be aware that the university is not responsible for fulfilling all requests - some are out of the realm of what the ADA requires, and the ADA Compliance Officer can assist with determining what the university should and should not be providing.
+Please be aware that it is the responsibility of the event planner to track and fulfill the requests received—it is not the responsibility of the ADA compliance officer.
+Lori Corcoran currently serves as the ADA compliance officer and can assist with the proper planning of your event.
+She can be reached at 617.287.6587 or email@example.com.
+As stated, she can assist with your planning, however, if someone is in need of an accommodation (large print program, deaf interpreter, gluten-free meal, etc) it is the event planner's responsibility to arrange and pay for those requests.
+Please be aware that the university is not responsible for fulfilling all requests—some are out of the realm of what the ADA requires, and the ADA compliance officer can assist with determining what the university should and should not be providing.

 Interpreting Services for the Deaf/Hard of Hearing*: